domRiddle/ASF/Background-games-redeemer.md

 Background games redeemer is a special built-in ASF feature that allows you to import given set of Steam cd-keys (together with their names) to be redeemed in the background.
 This is especially useful if you have a lot of keys to redeem and you're guaranteed to hit `RateLimited` **[status](https://github.com/JustArchi/ArchiSteamFarm/wiki/FAQ#what-is-the-meaning-of-status-when-redeeming-a-key)** before you're done with your entire batch.

+Background games redeemer is made to have a single bot scope, which means that it does not make use of `RedeemingPreferences`.
+Thsi feature can be used together with (or instead of) `!redeem` **[command](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands)**, if needed.

 ---

 ## Purpose